 The European Court of Justice (ECJ) decided in September 2015 that travel time counts as working time.
-This applies when a worker doesn’t have a fixed place of work but is required to travel from home at the beginning of the day to the premises of one their customers, and to return home from the premises of another existing customer – following a list or route determined by the employer.
+This applies when a worker doesn’t have a fixed place of work but is required to travel from home at the beginning of the day to the premises of a customer, and to return home from the premises of another existing customer – following a list or route determined by the employer.

 Privados del Sindicato Comisiones Obreras v Tyco Integrated Security was a case about Spanish workers who installed and maintained burglar alarms for their employer, Tyco.